The adic tame site: Introduction

 Of course, tameness is not a new concept in algebraic geometry.
 Several approaches have been made to define the notion of a tame covering space of a scheme over a base scheme.
 These are summarized and compared in \cite{KeSch10}.
 Having a notion of tameness for covering spaces we can define the corresponding tame fundamental group.
 In \cref{tamefundamentalgroup} we show that the fundamental group of the tame site coincides with the curve-tame fundamental group constructed in \cite{Wie08}, see also \cite{KeSch10}.

-Also in other respects the tame site behaves the way it should: For an \'etale torsion sheaf with torsion away from the characteristic the tame cohomology groups coincide with the \'etale cohomology groups.
+Also in other respects the tame site behaves the way it should: For an \'etale torsion sheaf with torsion away from the characteristic, the tame cohomology groups coincide with the \'etale cohomology groups.
 If $X \to S$ is proper, the tame cohomology groups of $\Spa(X,S)$ coincide with the \'etale cohomology groups for all \'etale sheaves (see \cref{comparisonwithetalecohomology}).

-Having established these rather straightforward comparison results we move on to prove our first big theorem concerning the tame site, namely absolute cohomological purity in characteristic $p > 0$ (see \cref{purity2}): Let~$S$ be a quasi-compact, quasi-separated, quasi-excellent scheme of characteristic $p > 0$ and $X$ a regular scheme which is separated and essentially of finite type over~$S$.
+Having established these rather straightforward comparison results, we move on to prove our first big theorem concerning the tame site, namely absolute cohomological purity for constant sheaves in characteristic $p > 0$ (see \cref{purity2}): Let~$S$ be an excellent quasi-compact, quasi-separated scheme of characteristic $p > 0$ and $X$ a regular scheme which is separated and essentially of finite type over~$S$.
 Assume that resolution of singularities holds over~$S$.
-Then, if $U \hookrightarrow X$ is an inverse limit of open immersions, we have
+Under these assumptions~$X$ admits a regular compactification $\bar{X} \to S$ and we have

-This immediately implies that under the hypothesis of resolution of singularities the tame cohomology groups $H^i_t(\Spa(X,S),\Z p\Z)$ are homotopy invariant for regular schemes~$X$ of finite type over~$S$ (see \cref{homotopyinvariance}).
+As a by-product we obtain that $H^i(\bar{X}_{\et},\Z/p\Z)$ is independent of the choice of compactification.
+Purity immediately implies that under the hypothesis of resolution of singularities the tame cohomology groups $H^i(\Spa(X,S)_t,\Z/p\Z)$ are homotopy invariant for regular schemes~$X$ of finite type over~$S$ (see \cref{homotopyinvariance}).